 Undergraduate students will be limited to a maximum total of six repeats during their enrollment at East Stroudsburg University.
+This is an individual course count (not credit).
+Students cannot repeat more than six courses.

-A single course can be repeated a maximum of three times.
-The most recent grade, regardless of whether it is higher or lower, will be the grade applied to the student record and calculated into the GPA.
-All other grades will be changed to a R for repeat.
+A single course can only be taken a maximum of three times.
+That is, the course should appear no more than three times on a transcript.
+The most recent grade, regardless of whether it is higher or lower, will be the grade used for the QPA calculation.
+All other grades earned for repeated courses will be marked as such on the student's academic transcript.